Skip to content

 We use pytest with 100% code coverage, and with test inputs that are both handwritten as well as generated by hypothesis.
 This allows us to try out millions of randomized inputs to create a more robust library.

-Note that due to the randomized inputs, it is possible sometimes to get 99% or lower test coverage by pure chance.
+Due to the randomized test inputs, it is possible sometimes to get 99% or lower test coverage by pure chance.
 Rerun the tests to get back complete code coverage.
 If this happens on a GitHub action, try rerunning the action.

 CPU and Memory Profiling

-We use python's native cProfile for running CPU profiles and snakeviz visualization the profile.
+We use python's native cProfile for running CPU profiles and snakeviz for visualizing the profile.
 We use memray for the memory profiling.
-We run the profile on the test suite, since the tests are supposed have complete code coverage anyhow.
+We will walk through using the profiling tools on the test suite.

 Creating the CPU and memory profile requires manual activation of the virtual environment.